Birgitta Stenberg: Life

 Stenberg lived in a Rome apartment with a gay American couple, which enraged the homophobic Farouk as he called her roommates "perverts" once he learned that the two men were more than just friends.
 In the face of his rage, Stenberg did not dare tell Farouk that she was bisexual, fearing that would upset him even more.
 At Farouk's insistence, she moved into the Villa Dusmet that he rented outside of Rome to get her away from her "pervert" gay American friends.
 She found the Villa Dusmet dark, gloomy and claustrophobic with the king's Albanian bodyguards imposing tight restrictions on where she could go while outside she always heard the barking of the guard dogs that were set loose on the grounds of the Villa.
 She also found the king's jokes painfully unfunny such as: "Have you heard what one palm tree said to the other?
 Let's make a date".
 Eventually, she tired of Farouk and despite his gift of an expensive diamond bracelet ended the affair.
 Stenberg told Farouk "I'll miss you and life with you", leading the king to sadly say "Do you think it's something to miss".
 Stenberg reflected that she could not answer that question.

 She became a Swedish author, translator and illustrator.
 Stenberg was, during the early 1950s, a part of the literary assembly Metamorfosgruppen.
 She wrote the script for the film Raskenstam.

 During the Cold War in the 1950s, Stenberg was named secretary of the Swedish department of the Congress for Cultural Freedom and editor for Kulturkontakt which was founded by the CIA under the cover name of Ford Foundation.

-Stenberg's first novel Fritt förfall was refused by Bonnier Group in 1952 due to the novels "lack of literary quality".
-According to the authour herself, the publishing house was put off by the novels controversial lesbian motive.
+Stenberg's first novel Fritt förfall was refused by Bonnier Group in 1952 due to the novel's "lack of literary quality".
+According to the author herself, the publishing house was put off by the novels controversial lesbian motive.
 The novel was published in 2008 by Normal publishers.
-Stenberg later wrote an autobiographical suit that deals with sex, drugs and art making, starting with Kärlek i Europa in 1981 and continuing with Apelsinmannen (1983), Spanska trappan (1987) and Alla vilda (2004).
+Stenberg later wrote an autobiographical suite that deals with sex, drugs and art making, starting with Kärlek i Europa in 1981 and continuing with Apelsinmannen (1983), Spanska trappan (1987) and Alla vilda (2004).
 In 2009, she argued for the legalization of cannabis during the live studio news show Rapport.

 Stenberg's first published novel was Mikael och Poeten in 1956.
 The novel dealt with the Kejne Affair, a topic that is further explored in the later work Apelsinmannen.

 She worked at the radio interception at the Ministry for Foreign Affairs, as a journalist at the magazine Arbetaren (The Worker), as an interpreter, fisherman and local politician for the Left Party.

 Personal life

 Stenberg lived in Åstol, Sweden and she was openly bisexual.
-In 1974, she married Håkan Lagergren (1934–91).
+In 1974, she married Håkan Lagergren (1934–1991).
 In 2012, Stenberg remarried Kerstin Bjärkstedt (born 1953).
 Stenberg died at her home in Smedsbolet, Gullspång Municipality, Västra Götaland County from hepatic cancer on 23 August 2014.